HIGH QUALITY CONTENT: BRIAN FAULKNER, WRITER, SPEAKER & STORYTELLER

 Picture

-Just over a year ago, I decided to take stock of my life.
-What brought me to this at nearly eighty-two years of age was a realization that the huge bulk of my time on this earth now is behind me.
+When I was almost 82, I decided to take stock of my life.
+What brought me to this was a realization that the huge bulk of my time on this earth now is behind me.
 It’s odd it took so long to reflect on this--and odd, as well, that there were aspects of my family story (and my part in that story) I’d not taken time to consider as life rushed by.

 For instance, why do I think the way I do and how has that helped shape my life?
 How much of my story has been grounded in who I am intrinsically (how I’m wired, perhaps) vs. how I may have been influenced by family and family circumstances during the eighteen or so years with my parents, brothers and grandmother in my true first home?